wp-plugins/featured-articles-lite/readme.txt

 == Changelog ==

 **Please note**, if you modified or created new slider themes, you should set up a slider themes folder outside the plugin folder to avoid having your modifications overwritten.
-The process of moving the slider themes folder from within the plugin folder is described here: [How to move slider themes folder](http://www.codeflavors.com/documentation/featured-articles-pro-3/moving-slider-themes-folder/ "Move Featured Articles WP slider themes outside the plugin folder").
+The process of moving the slider themes folder from within the plugin folder is described here: [How to move slider themes folder](http://www.codeflavors.com/documentation/featured-articles-pro-3/moving-slider-themes-folder/?utm_source=wordpressorg&utm_medium=readme&utm_campaign=fa_lite "Move Featured Articles WP slider themes outside the plugin folder").

+= 3.1 =

+* New slider theme based on **Nivo Slider** script; combines the Nivo Slider script with the powerful plugin slider settings;
+* Modified back-end slider editing functionality to accomodate Nivo Slider theme options;
+* Modified slider class to allow selective script enqueue from slider theme functions file;
+* Added new option in plugin Settings page that allows removal of PRO pages from plugin admin menu;
+* New meta panel on slider editing screen with links directing to different tutorials for plugin usage;
+* New option for theme **Simple** to adjust the height to each slide content while navigating slides (in panel **Slider Output**, tab **Layout**);
+* Solved a CSS bug for slider themes that wasn't applying styling to paragraphs.

 = 3.0.4 =